MicrosoftDocs/powerquery-docs/powerquery-docs/powerquery-sdktools/pqtest-compare.md

 > pqtest.exe compare -e contoso.mez -q contoso.query.pq -dc "Odbc"
 ```

-This diagnostic channel can be used to verify that a query is folding and that its generated SQL is correct.
+The ODBC diagnostic channel can be used to verify that a query is folding and that its generating the correct SQL.

 ```Power Query M
 let